 CPSA models a message by an equivalence class of terms over a signature.
-A sort system is used to classify messages.
-CPSA depends on the sort system
+A

 ^{© 2010} The MITRE Corporation.
 Permission to copy without fee all or part of this material is granted provided that the copies are not made or distributed for direct commercial advantage, this copyright notice and the title of the publication and its date appear, and notice in given that copying is by permission of The MITRE Corporation.